Reshma L. Mahtani, DO

 - Medical oncologist and clinical researcher focusing on new therapies for breast cancer

 Reshma L. Mahtani, DO, is a medical oncologist practicing in South Florida.
-She is the chief of breast medical oncology at the Miami Cancer Institute at Baptist Health South Florida, which is a member of the Memorial Sloan Kettering Alliance.
+She is the chief of breast medical oncology at Miami Cancer Institute at Baptist Health South Florida, which is a member of the Memorial Sloan Kettering Alliance.

 Dr. Mahtani is committed to medical education.
-She speaks nationally and internationally and has served as program director for several officially licensed Best of ASCO programs for the American Society of Clinical Oncology.
+She speaks nationally and internationally and has served as program chair for several officially licensed Best of ASCO programs for the American Society of Clinical Oncology.
 She is an active clinical researcher and her research focuses on novel therapies for the treatment of breast cancer.